 The enclosed proxy is solicited by the Board of Directors of Cincinnati Financial Corporation (the "Corporation") for use at the Annual Meeting of Shareholders to be held at 9:30 a.m., Saturday, April 4, 1998, at the Cincinnati Art Museum, located in Eden Park, Cincinnati, Ohio.
 The proxy and this statement are being distributed to shareholders on March 2, 1998.
-The Annual Report for the fiscal year ended December 31, 1997, is also enclosed.
 Any shareholder giving a proxy may revoke it at any time before it is voted by a later proxy received by the Corporation or by giving notice of revocation to the Corporation in writing or in open meeting or by voting the shares personally.